 On the eve of retirement, Kirk and McCoy are charged with assassinating the Klingon High Chancellor and imprisoned.
 The Enterprise crew must help them escape to thwart a conspiracy aimed at sabotaging the last best hope for peace.

-The time is the 24th century and the ship is the newly-commissioned Enterprise-E. Its captain, Jean-Luc Picard, has been ordered not to interfere in a battle between a Borg Cube and ships from the Federation.
-However, seeing the Federation is about to lose, Picard ignore his orders and takes command of the defending fleet.
-With his knowledge of the Cube's weak spot, they destroy it.
-However, a small part of it escapes and plots a course directly for Earth.
-The Enterprise chases it and enters a time distortion created by the Borg.
-They end up in the mid-21st century, and their only chance of stopping the Borg from assimilating Earth is to help Zefram Cochrane make his famous first faster-than-light travel to the stars.
+It is the 24th century and the newly-commissioned Enterprise-E has been ordered the patrol the Romulan Neutral Zone.
+Captain Jean-Luc Picard has been ordered not to interfere in a battle between a Borg Cube and starships from the Federation.
+However, seeing the Federation is losing the battle, Picard ignores his orders and takes command of the fleet.
+With his knowledge of its weak spot, they destroy the Cube, but a Borg Sphere escapes and plots a course directly for Earth.
+The Enterprise chases the Sphere, enters a temporal vortex created by the Borg, and arrives in the 21st century.
+Their only chance of stopping the Borg from assimilating Earth is to make sure that Zefram Cochrane makes his famous first faster-than-light travel to the stars.
 Written by